 Then how do we accomplish huge feats?

 That’s a deep question, and this post is already 1700 words long.
-I don’t have all the answers; I don’t even have a cult of personality (or if I do, it’s only 8 people or so).
+I don’t have all the answers; I don’t even have a cult of personality (or if I do, there’s only like 8 people in it).

 And we’ll continue to talk about the team effort that enables a space launch (and what we can learn from that) in future posts.